rotdrop/nextcloud-app-files-archive/README.md

 # Archive Inspector and Extractor

 ## Intro
 This is an app for the Nextcloud cloud software.
-It adds a new menu entry to the actions menu in the files view which lets you inspect and extract archives (e.g. tar-archives, zip-archives ...).

 - archive inspection is implemented as a an external mount where archive members are streamed on the fly as they are accessed
 - archive extraction extracts the archive contents into the file-space of the cloud.
 The app tries to be quota-aware while doing this.

+The app adds an item to the file-actions menu which lets you mount the archive file as "external" mount into the current directory.
+This mount is "movable" and can be renamed or moved into another folder.

+The app further adds an entry to the details-view in the right side-bar wheren archive information is displayed, and controls for mounting and extracing the archive to any location in the cloud file-system are available.

 ### State

-Just a skeleton ATM, there really is no working code whatsoever.
+Works for me.

 ### Security